ikosmala/mylead-cli/README.md

 ### Tasks

 - [x] Import `httpx` and `asyncio`
-- [x] Write an asynchronous function to fetch data from the API
+- [x] Write an asynchronous function to fetch data from the API with HTTP2 support
 - [x] Include error handling
 - [x] Paginate through API results
 - [x] Assemble all data into a single structure